southbridgeio/redmine_sms_auth/README.md

 `%{phone}` and `%{password}` are placeholders.
 They will be replaced with actual data during runtime.
 Default command is `echo %{phone} %{password}`.

 Default password length is 4.

-If user's mobile phone is blank, plugin authenticates him with password checking only.

 ## WARNING